Table of Contents

 The Mountain State Justice check tampering case is a classic example of weak internal controls.
 As the office manager, the woman had access to the documents necessary to open a bank account as well as check writing and signing privileges.
 She hid bank statements and issued false quarterly financial statements to the board of directors.

 You might think check forgery, identity theft, or another financial crime could never happen at your nonprofit, but that’s probably how the folks at Mountain State Justice felt.
-However, there are steps you can take to protect your organization, including learning the risks and mitigating them using a secure fund accounting software.
+However, there are steps you can take to protect your organization, including learning the risks and mitigating them using secure fund accounting software.

 Financial Losses from Check Forgery